 • Chill the bowl and whisk.
 Chilling both before beating the cream will make the process faster and make the ice cream more stable.

 • Use a high quality cocoa powder.
 This is a MUST!
 All of the chocolate flavor comes from the cocoa, so using a pale, flavorless powder will result in a pretty disappointing ice cream.
-My favorite is Cacao Berry.
+My favorite is Cacao Barry.
 It’s fairly affordable and has fabulous flavor.

 • Check the milk.
 Make sure the canned milk you’re using is sweetened condensed milk; NOT evaporated milk.
 They look pretty similar but will not yield the same result.